Basel-Almousa/Code-201-Reading-Notes/read14.md

 #### 2D Scale
 Using the scale value within the transform property allows you to change the appeared size of an element.
 The default scale value is 1, therefore any value between .99 and .01 makes an element appear smaller while any value greater than or equal to 1.01 makes an element appear larger.
 ## Combining Transforms
++ It is common for multiple transforms to be used at once, rotating and scaling the size of an element at the same time for example.
+In this event multiple transforms can be combined together.
+To combine transforms, list the transform values within the transform property one after the other without the use of commas.
++ Using multiple transform declarations will not work, as each declaration will overwrite the one above it.
+The behavior in that case would be the same as if you were to set the height of an element numerous times.